 The Most Effective Targeting For Display And Video Campaigns

-By Marc Patterson on January 16, 2017 in Digital Marketing
+By Marc Reifenrath on January 16, 2017 in Digital Marketing

 Successful digital marketing campaigns come in many shapes and sizes but all share a few characteristics.
 One of these is a comprehensive targeting strategy for display and video ads, which increases audience engagement by ensuring ads are displayed to the right users as often as possible.
 Accomplishing this reduces wasted spending on impressions or clicks and increases the likelihood campaigns will deliver positive ROI.